Project Overview

 Purpose and Need

-The Schoonmaker Creek watershed is made up of roughly 1,900 acres (3.0 square miles) in the City of Wauwatosa and the City of Milwaukee.
+The Schoonmaker Creek Watershed is roughly 1,900 acres (3.0 square miles) in the City of Wauwatosa and the City of Milwaukee.
 Most of the original Schoonmaker Creek has been enclosed in pipes.
-Only the short reach in the City of Wauwatosa between W Lloyd St and Milwaukee Ave remains as an open channel.
-The watershed has experienced numerous heavy storm events since 1986 (when documentation began), causing flooding to streets, homes, and businesses due to the limited capacity of the enclosed system.
+Only the short reach in the City of Wauwatosa between W Lloyd Street and Milwaukee Avenue remains an open channel.

 Project Timeline